-Myth: If a PA is working on a project, I shouldn't ask them a question.
+Myth: If a CA is working on a project, I shouldn't ask them a question.

-FACT: One of the primary responsibilities of the PA position is to assist people in the PRC.
+FACT: One of the primary responsibilities of the CA position is to assist people in the CCD.
 Yes, they have other projects they work on, but utilize them as a resource.

-Myth: The supplies in teh PRC are endless, so I don't need to conserve.
+Myth: The supplies in the CCD are endless, so I don't need to conserve.

 Myth: Bulletin Boards in a Bag (BBBs) have everything I need for a bulletin board.

 FACT: In some cases this may be true, but you are welcome to embellish boards if you want more graphics or additional text that was not a part of the board when it was created.

 Myth: I can use the CCD for school projects or for something for my club or organization.